dabeaz/blog/2023/three-problems.md

 has a more optimized implementation.
 That runs in about 1.2 seconds.
 It loses as well.

+Stepping back, it's not my goal to perform a detailed performance analysis here--there are many pathological corner cases where this new approach can run into trouble.
+The main takeaway is that it's a lot faster than I thought it would be.

 ## Digression: Iteration

 In Python, the concept of iteration is well defined.
 It is reasonable